Tiny home communities

 This is not just solving a problem for the less fortunate, but a massive opportunity to grow our startup/gig/arts economy.

-We're excited to partner with local builders, developers, municipalities and the Province to create a pilot pocket community or neighbourhood in our region within the next two years.
+We're excited to partner with local builders, developers, municipalities and the Province to create a pocket community or neighbourhood in your region.
+Be the FIRST!

-These micro-layout neighbourhoods will be a game-changer for both urban and suburban areas looking to minimize a development footprint, maximize community spirit and see all those in need find deeper affordable housing.
+These micro-layout neighbourhoods will be a game-changer for both urban and suburban areas looking to minimize a development footprint, maximize community spirit and see all those in need find deeply affordable housing.

 Join our mission.
 Volunteer, Donate, Advocate.
 Get Started Today.